securitybreach/thgtoa/guide.md

 Analysis algorithms could then be used to match these patterns with other users and match you to a different known user.
 It's unclear if such data is used or not by Governments and Law Enforcements agencies but it might be in the future.
 And while this might only be used for advertising/marketing purposes now.
 It could and probably will be used for investigations in the short or mid-term future.

-## Your clues about your real Life:
+## Your Clues about your Real Life:

 These are clues you might give over time that could point to your real identity.
 You might be talking to someone or posting on some board/forum/reddit.
 In those posts you might over time leak some information about your real life.
 These might be memories, experiences or clues you shared that could then allow a motivated adversary to build a profile to narrow their search.